CheyenneMDavid/ForagingLink-API/README.md

 | Follower           | /followers/<br>/followers/:id                       | Yes              | Yes      | No     | Yes    | None                                                                                                    | None                                                                                                    |
 | Course             | /courses/<br>/courses/:id                           | Yes              | Yes      | Yes    | Yes    | None                                                                                                    | None                                                                                                    |
 | CourseRegistration | /course_registrations/<br>/course_registrations/:id | Yes              | Yes      | No     | Yes    | None                                                                                                    | None                                                                                                    |

+## Validation & Data Integrity

+**Avatar Image Validation**:
+In the Profiles application, avatar image validation has been implemented to balance high-quality profile pictures with backend efficiency:

+- File Size: Avatar images are restricted to 2MB to prevent excessive storage and ensure the app's performance.

+- Dimensions: The maximum size of 512 x 512 pixels keeps images sharp without using excessive space or loading time.

+This validation ensures profile images are a reasonable size without becoming pixelated.

+### Dietary Restrictions & Emergency Contact Fields

+Validation logic in the `CourseRegistration` model ensures that if a user selects "Yes" for dietary restrictions or emergency contact, they must provide relevant details:

+- **Dietary Restrictions**:

+  If `has_dietary_restrictions` is True, then `dietary_restrictions` is required.

+- **ICE - In Case of Emergency Contact**:

+  If `has_emergency_contact` is True, `ice_name` and `ice_number` are required; if False, these fields must remain blank.

+The conditional logic ensures that necessary information is provided only when relevant, improving data consistency.

+### Anonymization of Cancelled Registrations

+For canceled course registrations, personal data is anonymized to protect user privacy, whilst the rest is kept for possible analytics.

 ## Planning